cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 Third, we select text-mode when prompted. `pe.conf` file will be opened

-Fourth, we change master node related configuration parameters
+Fourth, we change master node related configuration parameters such as host name

 Installation will begin after file is saved and closed.